ShunOuchi/GreenHill/README.md

-# Platanus-3D README.md
+# GreenHill README.md

 ## Description
-Platanus-3D is a de novo chromosome-level scaffolding and phasing tool using Hi-C.
+GreenHill is a de novo chromosome-level scaffolding and phasing tool using Hi-C.
-Platanus-3D generates chromosome-level haplotypes by scaffolding and phasing the input contigs using a combination of information from Hi-C and other reads (PE, MP, LongRead).
+GreenHill generates chromosome-level haplotypes by scaffolding and phasing the input contigs using a combination of information from Hi-C and other reads (PE, MP, LongRead).

 ## Version